Juneteenth celebrations emphasize ending racial disparities

 “We have to fight twice as hard to have the same freedoms that our ancestors fought for hundreds of years ago,” she said.
 “It’s important we continue to fight for my generation, and this day is important to celebrate how far we’ve come.”

-Associated Press writer Kimberlee Kruesi in Nashville, Tennessee, contributed to this report.
-Mumphrey reported from Phoenix and is a member of The Associated Press’ Race and Ethnicity team.
-Follow her at https://twitter.com/cheymumph.
+Associated Press writer Kimberlee Kruesi in Nashville, Tennessee, and Aaron Morrison in New York City, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.